jbaylina/ecsol/README.md

 # ecsol

-This implementation of ellipctic curve secp256k in solidity.
+This is an implementation of ellipctic curve secp256k in 100% written in solidity.

+### Benchmark

+Calculate a public key from a private key takes about 800,000 gas.

 ### How to use.